garrandall/popular-music-data/tracks/come-on-barry-white.md

 There's no other like you in this world
 Oh no baby, nah baby
-You're so pretty i could eat you girl
+You're so pretty I could eat you girl
-Don't stop baby, ahh baby
+Don't stop baby, ah baby

 I love you night and day
 In this this all the way